1102131860/systolic_array/README.md

 For this project, you will be designing a Weight Stationary Systolic Array.
 Please use the [systolic overview slides](https://gatech.instructure.com/courses/468924/files/folder/References?preview=66374089) and any additional resources that you can find online as a reference for your design.

 ## Specifications

+The following section describes the baseline specifications as well as add-ons.
+Baseline specifications must be met by all designs.
+In other words, all student groups (ECE 4804 and ECE 8804) **must** abide by the baseline specifications.
+ECE 8804 student groups are **required** to implement 2 additional specification add-ons which are descrbied in the corresponding add-ons section.
+ECE 4804 student groups are encouraged but not required to implement add-ons.

+### Baseline
 Here are the specifications of the Matrix Multiplication Unit you are implementing:

 | Feature                             | Description                      |